Living abroad for major holidays can be a total bummer.

 Celebrate Thanksgiving Abroad: Cooking a Turkey in Argentina

 I’ve spent many a Thanksgiving abroad, with feelings ranging from not even noticing it had passed to wanting to kill someone for a slice of pecan pie.

 And I think it turned out pretty well.
 I just used my thumb to wipe a smudge of turkey grease off my computer screen, the dog is so full of table scraps he doesn’t want breakfast, and our recycling bin is full of wine bottles.

-Recipe Tips & Substitutions
+cooking Thanksgiving Dinner ABroad: Tips & Substitutions

 Here are a few of my tips and hacks on how I cooked and hosted a classic American Thanksgiving abroad in Argentina.